aperdomob/workshop-selenium-java/README.md

     1. Include gitignore
 1. Create a basic test with Selenium and TestNG
     1. Use [Web Driver Manager](https://github.com/bonigarcia/webdrivermanager)
-1. Add Continuous Integration (CI) with Github Actions
+1. Add Continuous Integration (CI) with Github Actions including a step to execute the tests
+    1. Avoid the `chmod +x gradlew` use [git permissions](https://www.jerriepelser.com/blog/execute-permissions-with-git/)